 Importantly, the letter doesn’t need to be sent.
 A study by Stroebe and colleagues found that bereaved individuals who wrote letters to deceased loved ones showed greater emotional processing and reduced grief symptoms than those who wrote only factual accounts.
 The therapeutic power was in the expression, not the delivery.

 That’s not a small thing.
-For women who’ve spent their entire lives being their own least compassionate witness, being witnessed — even by themselves — can be transformative.
+For women who’ve spent their entire lives being their own least compassionate witness, being witnessed.
+Even by themselves.
+Can be deep.

 The Both/And Reframe